2026 EMSL-JGI Joint User Meeting: Empowering Automated Laboratories—Integrating Experimentation with Data

 - Description:

-Data integration is key to characterize complex biological systems, yet properly integrating multi'omics data remains challenging due to differences in data representation model, siloed data streams, and current practices limiting data sharing and re-use.
-This workshop will focus on resources available across JGI/EMSL and with partners NMDC/KBase/ESS-DIVE for biological data integration, lesson learned from recent efforts aiming at enabling large-scale biological data analysis, and upcoming developments in this area.
+Data integration is key to characterizing complex biological systems, yet properly integrating multi-omics data remains challenging due to differences in data representation models, siloed data streams, and current practices limiting data sharing and re-use.
+This workshop will focus on resources available across JGI/EMSL and with partners NMDC/KBase/ESS-DIVE for biological data integration, lessons learned from recent efforts aiming at enabling large-scale biological data analysis, and upcoming developments in this area.

 - Description: